 5. IT Service Continuity Management (ISCM)

 IT Service Continuity Management is responsible for the alignment of IT services to Business Continuity Management.
-Generally, it is the process that is responsible for managing the risk that may impact directly on IT services.
+Generally, it is the process responsible for managing the risk that may directly impact IT services.
 ISCM closely works with the business continuity management process to risk analysis and business impact analysis.
 This analysis helps to understand different types of risk factor’s impact on business.
 ITSCM is responsible for the development as well as the deployment of the plan, including regular testing and training of all personnel associated with the plan.
 The lifecycle of the ITSCM process includes four stages –

 - Requirements and strategy

 6. Information Security Management

 The objective of the Information Security Management process is to align business security with information security and ensures that it protects data, databases and all IT-related information effectively.
 It also maintains and enforces the security policy.
 The information which is very critical for any organization should maintain confidentiality, availability, and integrity.